 \subsection{Simple Parallel}

-For simple parallel network topology [Fig.~\ref{fig_para}], the purification protocol is responsible for entanglement transmission.
-Similarly, we ask: what is the maximum of the final average $k$-concurrence $\sum_\alpha p_\alpha C^{\alpha}_k$ between A and B that can be obtained by the purification protocol?
-And how does it compare with the deterministic parallel rule?
-The answer is given by the following theorem. \begin{theorem} Given a simple parallel QN, compared with generic entanglement purification protocols of probabilistic outcomes, the parallel rule (Table~\ref{table_qdet-rules}) produces the optimal average $k$-concurrence between A and B for $k=1,2,\cdots,d$. \end{theorem} \begin{proof} Again, it suffices to prove the theorem for two links $\boldsymbol{\lambda}_a$ and $\boldsymbol{\lambda}_b$ in parallel.
-The nice properties of $\mathcal{P}(\boldsymbol{\lambda})$ guarantee that the proof can be generalized to $n$ links.
+For simple parallel network topology [Fig.~\ref{fig_para}], the concentration protocol is responsible for entanglement transmission.
+Similarly, we ask: What is the maximum of the final average $k$-concurrence $\sum_\alpha p_\alpha C^{\alpha}_k$ between A and B that can be obtained by the concentration protocol?
+How does it compare with the deterministic parallel rule?
+The answer is given by the following theorem. \begin{theorem} Given a simple parallel QN, compared with generic entanglement concentration protocols of probabilistic outcomes, the parallel rule (Table~\ref{table_qdet-rules}) produces the optimal average $k$-concurrence between A and B for $k=1,2,\cdots,d$. \end{theorem} \begin{proof} Again, it suffices to look at two links $\boldsymbol{\lambda}_a$ and $\boldsymbol{\lambda}_b$ in parallel.
+The proof can be easily generalized to $n$ links.